- A really engaging way to present a gamebook.

 Featuring original illustrations by John Blanche, new character art by Eddie Sharam (DC Comics), an interactive map by Mike Schley (Wizards of the Coast) and music by David Wise (Donkey Kong Country).

 "The Shamutanti Hills" is Part 1 of 4.
-Part 2, "Kharé: Cityport of Traps", is coming soon to the App Store!
-(Part 2 will load all of your completed Part 1 games to continue your adventure.)
+Part 2, "Kharé: Cityport of Traps", is out now, and will load all of your completed Part 1 games to continue your adventure.
+Part 3 is coming later this year (but while you wait, check out our new game, 80 DAYS).